se-rwth/se-rwth.github.io/_pages/research/Cyber-Physical-Systems.md

 the context of autonomous robots (cars).
-[[KKR19]](#KKR19) furthermore contains a discussion of how to model and simulate dynamic architectures of cooporative systems, such as convois of cars, which through their movement dynamically adapt their communication topology themselves.
+[[KKR19]](#KKR19) furthermore contains a discussion of how to model and simulate dynamic architectures of cooporative systems, such as cars iin urban traffic or cars building temporary convois, which through their movement and distances dynamically adapt their communication topology.

 Moreover,
 fully automatic simulation of the cyber-physical contexts of cars